iron-meteor/iron-cli/README.md

 ```sh
 $ iron build
 ```

+This will automatically load your config/development/env.sh and config/development/settings.json files.

 ### Deploy Your Application on Heroku

 Iron projects require buildpacks to look for the app in /app/ in addition to the root for deployments to work.
 Currently there is a patched version of the Horse buildpack available that is compatible with Iron based projects.
 Use this fork until the patches has been added to the main Horse repo.